 Programs of study at SWC are designed to provide opportunities for students to develop skills, competencies, and experience in chosen areas.
-Students can complete programs of study preparing them to transfer to a four-year instruction or to seek immediate employment.
+Students can complete programs of study preparing them to transfer to a higher-level degree program or to seek immediate employment.
 SWC also welcomes those seeking personal enrichment or new or updated job skills.